-The Redeemed Home: a restorative care HOME in Waukesha for women recovering from exploitation, prostitution, and sex trafficking
+A restorative care HOME in Waukesha County for women recovering from exploitation.

-We secured property in Waukesha as of October 1, 2022.
+We secured property in Waukesha and are preparing to open.

-The women escaping the ‘no life’ need a survivor -informed home to begin a foundation of healing from excessive trauma to begin a new life of freedom.
+The women escaping the ‘no life’ need a survivor-sensitive home to begin a foundation of healing from excessive trauma to begin a new life of freedom.
+We are working to prepare home, receive group home License by state of Wisconsin, and hire staff to open as soon as possible.

 - Berghammer Construction